 The Arab Republic of Egypt has not acceded to the Convention on Cluster Munitions.

-Egypt participated in the Oslo Process that created the convention, including the negotiations in Dublin in May 2008 as an observer, but it did not attend the Oslo Signing Conference in December 2008.
+Egypt participated in the Oslo Process that created the convention, including the negotiations in Dublin in May 2008 as an observer, but it did not adopt the convention or attend the subsequent Oslo Signing Conference in December 2008.
 Egypt expressed concern in October 2008 over both the “substantive content” of the convention and “the process which led to its conclusion outside the framework of the United Nations.”

-In December 2017, Egypt abstained from voting on a UN General Assembly (UNGA) resolution that urges states outside the Convention on Cluster Munition “to join as soon as possible.”
-Egypt abstained from the votes on previous UNGA resolutions promoting the convention in 2015 and 2016.
+In December 2019, Egypt abstained from voting on a UN General Assembly (UNGA) resolution that urges states outside the Convention on Cluster Munition “to join as soon as possible” and provided a statement to explain its vote.
+Egypt has abstained from the vote on the annual UNGA resolution promoting the convention since it was first introduced in 2015.

 Egypt is not party to the Mine Ban Treaty.
 Egypt signed the Convention on Conventional Weapons in 1981, but never ratified it.